prateekro/TaxiSubStringApprenticeChallenge/README.md

 The application should start on ` http://127.0.0.1` at port `5001` or goto ` http://127.0.0.1:5001/`

 ---
 #### Steps to initiate test
+> LIVE API is directly accessible on `https://lyft-app.herokuapp.com/`
+>
 > Route at `/test`
 >
 > Request method `POST`